intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/01-Getting_Started.md

 dotnet new console
 ```

+The project can target .NET Framework 4.8, .NET Core 3.1, or .NET 5.0 or later.

 Next, we will add a package references to the [IntelligentPlant.AppStoreConnect.Adapter](https://www.nuget.org/packages/IntelligentPlant.AppStoreConnect.Adapter/) and [Microsoft.Extensions.Hosting](https://www.nuget.org/packages/Microsoft.Extensions.Hosting/) NuGet packages.

 We will use the [.NET Generic Host](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host) to run the example console applications in this tutorial.
 After you have added the above package references, replace the code in your `Program.cs` file with the following: